Adam-1776/Group-Points-Linearly/README.md

-# Finding the aximum number of points that are collinear using a bruteforce approach
+# Finding the maximum number of points that are collinear using a bruteforce approach

 **Requirements**:
 * Any C++ compiler <br>